 Quick payday loophole in Social Security

 Some people are creative when it comes to getting a quick payday without going to payday loan places.
 One way some people figured out how to was the Social Security administration, according to USA Today.
 People can file for Social Security benefits at age 62, but they get reduced benefits as long as they receive them.
 The loophole was that a person could withdraw their application to receive benefits and refile for benefits at full retirement age.
 They would get the full benefit they were entitled to, only if they repaid the quick cash they had already received.
 Essentially, some very wealthy people were getting low interest loans, in fact no interest loans, from the government.

 Social Security Administration end scheme

 Financial advisers had known about this and some told seniors to exploit this loophole.
 Social Security checks would go into savings, until they withdrew their request for benefits and refiled for benefits at full retirement age after repaying the government.
 The Social Security Administration figured the scheme out and put a halt to it.
-A retiree now has to file an application to cancel benefits within 12 months of originally receiving them.
+A retiree now has to file a form to cancel benefits within 12 months of originally receiving them.
 There had been no set window prior to the rule change.
 The scheme, while crafty, takes present and future money out of the pool for people receiving benefits.
 It isn’t as if the SSA can get payday loans if it needs them.